AndreBL/ip6neigh/README.md

 ## Dependencies

-One only needs to install `ip` package.
+One only needs to install `ip` and `curl` packages.
 It has been tested on Chaos Calmer (v15.05.1) of OpenWrt.

 In order to use the LuCI web interface, one must install `luci-app-commands`